 But that’s not all.
 The opening to Genesis also introduces us to a “theology of the body.”
 The Church, especially through the teachings of Pope Paul VI and Pope John Paul II, teaches us that in our bodies we possess the sexual makeup through which we can enter into free, total, faithful, and fruitful union with another.
 This nuptial love profoundly images the free, total, faithful, and fruitful relationship between the three eternal persons of the Blessed Trinity.

 “Christian, recognize your dignity” commands the Catechism (1691).
 There is perhaps no better and direct way to recognize your dignity than by looking at a crucifix.

-“The life I now live in the flesh I live by faith in the Son of God, who loved meand gave himself for me” wrote St. Paul (Gal.
+“The life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me,” wrote St. Paul (Gal.
 2:20).
-Just as God gave himself for Paul, so too did God suffer and die to save you.
+Just as Christ gave himself for Paul, so too did he suffer and die to save you.
 God desires for all men to be saved (1 Tim.
 2:4); and along with God’s desire for all men to be saved is the desire inside every man and woman to be saved.
 As C.S.
 Lewis puts it, “He died not for men, but for each man.
 If each man had been the only man made, he would have done no less.”

 Christ’s death on the cross both proves and symbolizes our human worth in addition to God’s undying love for us.
 We are not only loved by God: we are redeemed by him.
-We are now free—with the necessary graces readily available—to fulfill God’s original plan for us: to “partake in his divine nature” and spend all of eternity perfected in the bliss of heaven.
+We are now free—with the necessary graces readily available—to fulfill God’s original plan for us: to “become partakers of the divine nature” and spend all of eternity in the bliss of heaven.